Jon Bannenberg: Biography

 Bannenberg would design both the exterior and interior of all his yacht projects.
 Once referred to as a 'stylist' by Yachting Magazine, he was quick to write to the editor in trenchant terms: "Either one is a designer or not.
 The word 'stylist' to me conjures up some kind of flimsy tweaking of a structure, whereas quite the opposite is true, at least in our own case.
 Could you do me a great personal favour, either when compiling a new directory or when mentioning my name (should you ever do so after receiving this letter) and refer to me as what I am: a designer—perhaps a nitpicking, irritating one, but nevertheless not a stylist.
 That is a title I gratefully concede to Vidal Sassoon."
 He likened himself to the conductor of an orchestra: someone who could not play all the instruments, but knew exactly the sound they should all be producing.

 Bannenberg worked with shipyards in the Netherlands, Italy, France, Germany and England.
 He rekindled the connection with the country of his birth with a collaboration with the Oceanfast yard in Perth, Australia.
 On two separate occasions he produced designs for a successor to HMY Britannia.

 Recognition

 He was appointed a Royal Designer for Industry (RDI) in 1978, the first yacht designer to be so honoured since Charles E. Nicholson in 1934.

 Death

 Bannenberg died of an inoperable Brain tumour at his home in London on 26 May 2002.

 Legacy

-Bannenberg & Rowell Design continues to design yachts, under the direction of Jon's son Dickie Bannenberg and Creative Director Simon Rowell.
+Bannenberg & Rowell Design continues to design yachts under the direction of Dickie Bannenberg and Creative Director Simon Rowell.

-Jon's son Cam Bannenberg is a sustainable investor, primarily in the food and travel sectors, through investment company Bannenberg Invests.
+Cam Bannenberg is an investor with a background in commercial shipbroking, yacht sales, and high-end residential property and design.